-During the year ended December 31, 2015, the Company recorded \$0.1 million of sublicensing fees due to Dr. Emmanuelle Charpentier in research and development expense under the terms of the TRACR-Charpentier License Agreement that was triggered by the execution of the Vertex collaboration agreement.
+During the year ended December 31, 2015 and the three months ended March 31, 2015 and 2016, the Company recorded \$0.1 million, \$0, and \$0, respectively, of sublicensing fees due to Dr. Emmanuelle Charpentier in research and development expense under the terms of the TRACR-Charpentier License Agreement that was triggered by the execution of the Vertex collaboration agreement.